ShatrovOA/dtFFT/docs/usage.rst

 For example, disabling ``enable_mpi_backends`` mitigates memory leaks, while setting a custom ``stream`` integrates ``dtFFT`` with existing CUDA workflows.
 Refer to the Fortran, C and C++ API pages for detailed parameter specifications.

-.. note:: Some of the configurations described here can be overridden by environment variables, as detailed in the :ref:`Environment Variables<environ_link>` section.
+.. note:: Almost all values can be overridden by setting the appropriate environment variable, which takes precedence if set.
+  Refer to :ref:`Environment Variables<environ_link>` section.

 Following example creates config object, disables Z-slab, enables MPI Backends and sets custom stream: